Enhancement Shaman Patch 9.1 Changes Analysis

 - General Draven — Battlefield Presence — increases your damage done and reduces damage taken by 1% for every enemy within 5 yards of you, up to 3%.
 In any multi-target situation this is an excellent pick based on the average power level of most Soulbind traits, but unfortunately is on a tree that is currently low-value.

 As it stands currently the big outlier is Kyrian, with the trees all gaining two additional offensive traits compared to others that got one, alongside them being strong individually.
-Despite it being a Covenant option that fell behind in 9.0, most of that was tied to a weak soulbind selection as Vesper Totem is quite good, so this seems likely to see play coming into 9.1 if nothing changes.
-Big things to look at is the burst potential from Pelagos' end trait Newfound Resolve procs, and all of Forgelite Prime Mikanikos' new tree.
+Despite it being a Covenant option that fell behind in 9.0, most of that was tied to a weak soulbind selection as Vesper Totem is quite good, so this seems likely to see play coming into 9.1.
+Big things to look at is Forgelite Prime Mikanikos' new tree.
 Due to it already providing Hammer of Genesis, the addition of Effusive Anima Accelerator makes this look like a really strong AoE pick for some encounters and Mythic+ situations.
+It also comes with a newly buffed Bron's Call to Action and Soulglow Spectrometer for a pretty robust set of single-target traits as well.

 Night Fae is a Covenant pick that saw a lot of growth for us in 9.0.5 with single target power in the base ability tied to Niya's Grove Invigoration to boost up our Feral Spirit windows with Witch Doctor's Wolf Bones.
-It also brings First Strike for Mythic+ and AoE.
-Unfortunately, while those are going to stay strong, the new choices do not seem to be anywhere near the value of other options, and might be enough to push it out of use.
+It also brings First Strike for Mythic+ and AoE to pair with Doom Winds burst.
+Both of these are staying, and while Niya did get Bonded Hearts to slightly improve that, the gap is going to close compared to the better options other trees gained.

 Anima Power Changes for Torghast in Patch 9.1